unhealthy wound healing

 • Odor

-Timely intervention is key to preventing the spread of infection and ensuring effective wound healing.
+Timely intervention is key to preventing infection and ensuring effective wound healing.
 Treatment strategies should be guided by microbiological results and tailored to the specific needs of the patient.
 This may include the use of antimicrobials and other targeted therapies.

 Gladiator Therapeutics’ Wound Healing Device Can Help